 What is articular cartilage damage?

-Articular cartilage damage refers to the wearing or damage to the hard, smooth cartilage that protects the ends of your bones between joints.
+It refers to the wearing or damage to the hard, smooth cartilage that protects the ends of your bones between joints.
 It is often associated with torn cartilage in the knee joint.
 Because cartilage does not have a direct blood supply, it is very slow to heal.
 When the damage is severe, it may require surgery to replace the cartilage.
-Often, articular cartilage damage occurs as the result of an ACL injury or a sports-related knee injury.
-While the knee is the most common area for articular cartilage damage, you may also experience damage to your ankle or shoulder.
+Often, cartilage damage occurs as the result of an ACL injury or a sports-related knee injury.
+While the knee is the most common area for this damage to occur, you may also experience damage to your ankle or shoulder.

 The most common causes of knee cartilage damage include the following: